-- The Company must provide 6 months written notice or provide payment in lieu of the notice period (\$80,798), based on the fixed component of Brian Phillips' remuneration if termination is initiated by the Company, except where termination is from serious misconduct. - The Company may terminate his directorship at any time without notice if serious misconduct has occurred.
+- Brian Phillips may resign from his position and thus terminate his directorship on written notice. - The Company must provide 6 months written notice or provide payment in lieu of the notice period (\$80,798), based on the fixed component of Brian Phillips' remuneration if termination is initiated by the Company, except where termination is from serious misconduct. - The Company may terminate his directorship at any time without notice if serious misconduct has occurred.
 In this situation, the Non-Executive Chairman is only entitled to that portion of remuneration which is fixed, and only up to the date of termination.

-Non-Executive Directors
+(ii) Non-Executive Directors